-HSV529 Vaccine Description
+HSV529 Herpes Vaccine Description

-HSV529 is a vaccine candidate that is classified as a replication-defective virus, where the virus possesses all the components of the wild-type HSV virus with the exception of two proteins UL5 and UL29 that are involved in viral DNA replication.
-This replication-defective HSV2 vaccine can infect cells and should result in a broader immune response.
+HSV529 is a herpes vaccine candidate that is classified as a replication-defective virus, where the virus possesses all the components of the wild-type HSV virus with the exception of two proteins UL5 and UL29 that are involved in viral DNA replication.
+This replication-defective HSV-2 vaccine can infect cells and should result in a broader immune response.
 HSV529 uses a replication-defective mutant virus, which is genetically altered to prevent the virus from replicating.

-HSV529 Vaccine Indication
+HSV529 Herpes Vaccine Indication

-Worldwide, about 400 million people are infected with herpes simplex virus type 2 (HSV2), the predominant cause of genital herpes.
+The HSV529 herpes vaccine candidate is indicated to treat herpes simplex virus (HSV).
+Worldwide, about 400 million people are infected with herpes simplex virus type 2 (HSV-2), the predominant cause of genital herpes.

 Genital herpes is an STD caused by two types of viruses.
 The viruses are called herpes simplex virus type 1 (HSV-1) and HSV-2.

 Genital herpes infection is common in the United States.
 The CDC estimates that, annually, 776,000 people in the United States get new genital herpes infections.

 Of the more than 100 known herpesviruses, 8 routinely infect only humans: herpes simplex virus types 1 and 2, varicella-zoster virus, cytomegalovirus, Epstein-Barr virus, human herpesvirus 6, human herpesvirus 7, and Kaposi's sarcoma virus or human herpesvirus 8.
 A simian virus, called B virus, occasionally infects humans.
-All herpesviruses can establish latent infection within specific tissues, which are characteristic of each virus.
+All herpes viruses can establish latent infection within specific tissues, which are characteristic of each virus.

 The challenge of developing experimental vaccines that are both safe and effective has led to two opposing approaches in HSV vaccine development: increasing the efficacy of subunit vaccines and increasing the safety of live-attenuated vaccines.

-HSV529 Vaccine Dosage
+HSV529 Herpes Vaccine Dosage

-HSV529 Vaccine Updates
+HSV529 Herpes Vaccine Updates

-August 2019: This first-in-human study of the replication-defective HSV vaccine HSV529 showed that it was safe and well-tolerated, with evidence of immunogenicity in HSV-naive and previously infected subjects, and elicited neutralizing antibody and modest CD4+T-cell responses in HSV-seronegative vaccinees.
+August 2019 - This first-in-human study of the replication-defective HSV vaccine HSV529 showed that it was safe and well-tolerated, with evidence of immunogenicity in HSV-naive and previously infected subjects, and elicited neutralizing antibody and modest CD4+T-cell responses in HSV-seronegative vaccinees.

 October 8, 2015 - Phase 1 Clinical Trial for HSV529 Vaccine in HSV-2 Seropositive Adults launches.
 Last updated on January 14, 2019.